 This may sound like a less secure approach — i.e., if someone gets your master password, then they get all your passwords.
-However, only having one password to remember means you can make it very strong and password managers all use the highest levels of security to keep your data safe.
+However, only having one password to remember means you can make it very strong.
+Furthermore, password managers all use the highest levels of security to keep your data safe.

-Most password managers can be used across multiple different operating systems (Windows, Mac OS, iOS, Android etc.), meaning you have your passwords with you wherever you are.
+Most password managers can be used across multiple different operating systems — Windows, Mac OS, iOS, Android etc. — meaning that you have your passwords with you wherever you are.

 Use Two Factor Authentication (2FA)

 The traditional username plus password login is considered “one-factor” — i.e., you only need one thing (in this case your password) to access an account.

 Adding a second factor — for example a code generated by an authentication app or biometric data (fingerprint or facial recognition) — can make it much harder for anyone to compromise your accounts.